 - In summer, I prefer to keep the dough in my oven that is turned off.

-- In winter, I keep the oven light on to raise the temperature a bit.
+- And, in winter, I keep the oven light on to raise the temperature a bit.

-- In case the temperature is very cold, I turn the oven on at 100 F for 5 minutes.
+- And, in case the temperature is very cold, I turn the oven on at 100 F for 5 minutes.
 Switch it off, then place the bowl of dough in.